Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Results

 The calculated probabilities of 5$f^n$ electronic configuration for plutonium borides are visualized in Fig.~\ref{fig:prob}.
-Apparently, the probability of 5$f^5$ electronic configuration is dominating, followed by a comparative proportion of 5$f^4$ and 5$f^6$ electronic configurations which fluctuate around 15\%.
-It is noticed that the contributions of 5$f^3$ and 5$f^7$ electronic configurations are too small to be noticed similar to most plutonium compounds~\cite{PhysRevLett.111.176404,PhysRevB.103.205134}.
+Obviously, the probability of 5$f^5$ electronic configuration is prevailing, followed by a comparative proportion of 5$f^4$ and 5$f^6$ electronic configurations which fluctuate around 15\%.
+It is noticed that the contributions of 5$f^3$ and 5$f^7$ electronic configurations are too small to be seen similar to most plutonium compounds~\cite{PhysRevLett.111.176404,PhysRevB.103.205134}.
 According to the pattern of electronic configuration dependence on boron composition, plutonium borides are classified into two groups.
 PuB$_6$ stands out from the other three compounds with a considerably larger percentage of 5$f^6$ electronic configuration accounting for 27.8\%.
 Besides the predominant 5$f^5$ electronic configuration comes up to 67.9\%, the ratio of 5$f^4$ electronic configuration only limits to 3.8\%.
-The fact lies in that 5$f$ valence electrons are prone to spend more time in the 5$f^5$ and 5$f^6$ electronic configurations rendering valence fluctuations and promoting quasiparticle multiplets.
-The regulated 5$f$ valence electron $\langle n_{5f} \rangle = 5.25$ is evocative of mixed valence behavior in reminiscence of that in $\delta$-Pu~\cite{shim:2007}.
+The fact lies in that 5$f$ valence electrons tend to spend more time in the 5$f^5$ and 5$f^6$ electronic configurations rendering valence fluctuations and promoting quasiparticle multiplets.
+The regulated 5$f$ valence electron $\langle n_{5f} \rangle = 5.25$ is evocative of mixed-valence behavior in reminiscence of that in $\delta$-Pu~\cite{shim:2007}.
 On the other hand, the probability of 5$f^5$ electronic configuration approaches 80\%, followed by the comparable probabilities of 5$f^4$ and 5$f^6$ electronic configurations accounting for approximate 10\% of PuB, PuB$_2$, PuB$_{12}$.
-It means that a fairly smaller 5$f$ valence electron (less than 5.0) originate from a lower percentage of 5$f^6$ electronic configuration.
+It means that a fairly smaller 5$f$ valence electron (less than 5.0) originates from a lower percentage of 5$f^6$ electronic configuration.
 Accordingly, the valence state fluctuations also distinguish PuB$_6$ from the other three compounds.